 Not even royalty escaped the rigors of Churchill’s routine.
-In February 1945, after the Yalta Conference, he paid a visit to King Ibn Saud at the Fayoum Oasis in Egypt.
+In February 1945, after the Yalta Conference, he paid a visit to King Ibn Saud.
 His daughter Sarah, making arrangements for the luncheon, was informed that neither smoking nor alcohol were allowed in the Royal presence.
 This matter was characteristically confronted head on:

 Winston informed the interpreter that if it was the religion of His Majesty to deprive himself of smoking and alcohol he must point out that his rule of life prescribed as an absolutely sacred rite, the smoking of cigars and the drinking of alcohol before, after, and, if need be, during all meals and in the intervals between them.
 The King graciously accepted the position, and his own cup bearer even offered the Prime Minister a glass of water from the sacred well of Mecca—“the most delicious that I have ever tasted,” said Winston—which, for him, was going quite a long way. —From Winston Churchill, Myth and Reality (2017)